-Ground source heat pump and solar PV at Croome Court, Worcestershire
+Ground source heat pump at Croome Court, Worcestershire

-Croome Court is an 18th Century Neo-Palladian mansion surrounded by extensive and landscaped parkland in South Worcestershire.
-It is managed by the National Trust and open to the public all year around.
+Croome Court is an National Trust 18th Century Neo-Palladian mansion surrounded by extensive landscaped parkland in South Worcestershire, open to the public all year around.

 Built in 1751-1752 and extended between 1761-1766, this large 17 bedroom mansion requires a similarly large amount of heating to maintain this property and keep it warm for visitors.
 The problem at Croome Court is twofold, however: a solution was needed for the enormous heating costs of the mansion, but one that would not dry out and potentially damage the furnishings and delicate stonework frescos within the mansion.
 Having previously worked with the National Trust at Aberdulais Falls, Dyffryn Gardens and Tredegar House and having worked with buildings whose delicate features need special treatment such as St Teilo’s church at St Fagans, WDS Green Energy knew the ideal solution for Croome Court.

-In order to preserve the furnishings and features of this 18th Century mansion WDS Green Energy proposed the installation of an array of 130kW ground source heat pump to meet the heating demand of the property, and, as heat pumps utilise what is called low grade heat, eliminate the risk of potential damage from a drying heat intensive central heating system.
-A series of trenches were dug in a field adjacent to the property to house the ground loops the system would need, with installation of the heat pump to follow in the summer of 2016.
+In order to preserve the furnishings and features of this 18th Century mansion WDS Green Energy proposed the installation of a Dimplex SI 130 TE 130kW ground source heat pump to meet the heating demand of the property, and, as heat pumps utilise what is called low grade heat, eliminate the risk of potential damage from a drying heat intensive central heating system.
+A series of trenches were installed in a field adjacent to the property to house the nearly 10km of ground loops the system would need.
+These loops were then connected to the heat pump via 150m of flow and return pipe.

-As a green technology that utilises heat from the ground it eliminates the need for costly fuel deliveries of oil and/or LPG saving the management of this mansion up to 50% of the costs if Croome Court was to be heated by the equivalent boiler system.
+As a green technology that utilises heat from the ground, the ground source heat pump reduces the need for costly fuel deliveries of oil and/or LPG, saving the management of this mansion up to 50% of the costs if Croome Court was heat by an equivalent fossil fuel boiler system.